Outburn-IL/foob-docs/configuration.md

 ### Applying FUME mappings to incoming data streams

-Each FUME mapping transformation stored on the FUME server has a unique id.
+Each FUME mapping transformation stored on the FUME server has a unique identifier.
 This crucial parameter allows the FUME plugin business logic to apply a specific transformation rule to each incoming data stream.

 While configuring an IRIS entire business process, the code of the specific FUME mapping can be set statically or dynamically.

-If such a code is specified statically, all incoming data streams will be transformed using a single and immutable FUME rule.
+If such an identifier is specified statically, all incoming data streams will be transformed using a single and immutable FUME rule.

-In other scenarios the client can pass the code of the required FUME mapping externally, or the business process can be configured so that the code of the required FUME mapping will be calculated during the execution of the business process.
+In other scenarios, the client can pass the code of the required FUME mapping externally, or the business process can be configured so that the code of the required FUME mapping will be calculated during the execution of the business process.

 The following table lists all the options available when mapping a FUME transformation rule to your input data stream: